 Expect a richly traditional high street still, with shops such as Banfields Ironmongers, a fresh fish shop and grocers.
 It’s even got a Willy Wonka-style chocolate scene in Mr Thom’s, a sweet shop come chocolate factory which sells the finest handmade chocolate and sweets.
 The quirky Round Market is open twice a week for all kinds of lovely local food and crafts.
 Head to the Harlequin Gift Shop for a range of lovely gifts and accessories, and Nice Things, a stalwart of 29 years in the town, for quirky interior homewares and more.

-Fancy heading off with your own alpaca through the hop fields?
-Then check out Temevale Alpacas, a herd of 45 alpacas – go on a 2 hour trek through the stunning local scenery.
-Visit the 19th century Pump Rooms for some history-hunting or head to the National Trust’s Berrington Hall and Gardens or cool Croft Castle, with its 1,500 acres of wild woodland to explore by foot or bike.
+Visit the historic 19th century Pump Rooms for some history-hunting or head to the National Trust’s Berrington Hall and Gardens or cool Croft Castle, with its 1,500 acres of wild woodland to explore by foot or bike.

 AVERAGE HOUSE PRICE

 Excellent value.
 Properties in Tenbury Wells had an overall average price of £241,499 in 2021.
 The majority of sales were detached properties, selling for an average price of £298,250.
 Semi-detached properties sold for an average of £230,323, with terraced properties fetching £176,575.

 The acclaimed Abberley Hall School, a day and boarding co-ed for ages 2 to 13, King’s School and popular Royal Grammar are half an hour away in Worcester.
 For good state options there’s the well-regarded Tenbury High Ormiston Academy and Tenbury C of E Primary Academy.